ismaberra/ml-higgs-classification/README.md

 ### Ismael :

+During exploratory analysis, we found that feature BPHIGH4 (high blood pressure diagnosis) is coded as 1=Yes, 3=No, 7/9=Unknown.
+The “3” category shows almost exclusively respondents without heart disease, confirming its inverse relation with MICHD.
+This supports the decision to binarize such features into (Yes/No) while treating 7/9 as missing values.

 ## Goal :

 The preprocessing stage aimed to transform the raw dataset from Project 1 – ML212 into a clean, model-ready format by: